 I have long been interested and engaged in teaching and mentoring.
 My experience tutoring goes back all the way to high school, when I tutored several fellow students in a wide variety of subjects.
 Later, as senior editor of the Notre Dame Law Review, I mentored a team of second-year members, reviewing and giving feedback on both their legal writing and editing.
 Additionally, I participated in the Notre Dame Law School's Street Law program, in which I taught a semester-long course on constitutional law and civil rights and liberties to upper-level high school students.
 I believe my skill set, academic background and experience uniquely qualify me to help students succeed on the LSAT.

-Northwestern University - Bachelors, English, Political Science
+Undergraduate Degree: Northwestern University - Bachelors, English, Political Science

-Notre Dame Law School - PhD, Law
+Graduate Degree: Notre Dame Law School - PHD, Law

 MCAT Critical Analysis and Reasoning Skills